ucb-cs250/ix_yukio/README.md

 The modules are in src directory.
 There is a testbench for each module in testbench directory.

+The unidirectional version is in unidir_src directory.
+Its README is also in that directory.

 ## parameters
 ### parameters from modules
  - CLBIN ... number of input-bits to one CLB